Zapper-fi/protocol/docs/Interpretation/event-interpretation/reviewer-guide/contract-curation-review-process.md

 Once a user submits an association, it is then put into a queue for review by Reviewers, to confirm that the contract is indeed associated with the app the user has submitted.

-Once approved, this app<>contract association will then be used across Zapper, associating all balances and transactions with the app in portfolios, bundles, trends pages, activity feeds and more.
+Once approved, this app-contract association will then be used across Zapper, associating all balances and transactions with the app in portfolios, bundles, trends pages, activity feeds and more.

 ## Reviewer responsibilities